DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/others/doru.md

 ---

 ## Gertruda
 Doru's betrothed.
 She comes to Vallaki to find him in Act II and eventually reaches Castle Ravenloft (where Strahd keeps her as a guest/prisoner).
-She is one of the heist objectives in Month 3, Week 4.
+She is one of the heist objectives in Module 3, Session 4.

 ---